-New research recommends that women who are overweight or obese and preparing for pregnancy should be encouraged to reduce their weight.
+New research recommends that women who are overweight or obese and planning for pregnancy should be encouraged to reduce their weight.
 The research shows an increasing proportion of poor health outcomes for mothers and their children are linked to pregnancy obesity.

 Weight gain during pregnancy is normal and how much weight gained will vary with each person.
 Your doctor will guide you if your weight becomes an issue when pregnant.